ryguybenson/cowork/README.md

       * _Provide competitive cost_
       * _Provide an option to have his own desk and office_
       * _Fast wi-fi and other office amenities_

+ ## _User Stories_

+   * _As a travelling businessman, I need a cheap office space I can use whenever I am back in town._
+   * _As an owner of a start-up company, I need a cheap office space with no long term commitment and amenities such as wi-fi and printers._
+   * _As a freelance programmer, I need my own private office where I can store anything I need and consistantly go to get work done,_
+   * _As a college student, I want a cheap office space where I can go to get work done and be surrounded by other enthusiastic programmers and business professionals._

 ## Sketches
   ![](src/assets/images/sketch1.jpeg)  ![](src/assets/images/sketch2.jpeg) ![](src/assets/images/sketch3.jpeg) ![](src/assets/images/sketch4.jpeg) ![](src/assets/images/sketch5.jpeg) ![](src/assets/images/sketch6.jpeg)